JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 - Ely related that after this hearing, Susann had been waiting in the hallway at the Snohomish County Courthouse alone.
 - When Ely contacted her, Susann told Ely that Alan had confronted her and called her a ·monster."

-- Detectives conducted interviews with neighbors, co-workers, friends and family members of Susann Smith and Alan Smith.
-Below is a summary of those interviews:
+- <span style="background:rgba(240, 200, 0, 0.2)">Detectives conducted interviews with neighbors, co-workers, friends and family members of Susann Smith and Alan Smith.
+Below is a summary of those interviews:</span>

 #### Interviews about Alan Smith

-- The witnesses interviewed described Alan Smith as "creepy", "weird" and awkward."
+- <span style="background:rgba(240, 200, 0, 0.2)">The witnesses interviewed described Alan Smith as "creepy", "weird" and awkward."</span>
-- They describe Alan as not being overly interested or involved with his children prior to separating from Susann.
+- <span style="background:rgba(240, 200, 0, 0.2)">They describe Alan as not being overly interested or involved with his children prior to separating from Susann</span>.
-- One witness related that after the separation between Alan and Susann, Susann came home and discovered Alan inside her home with a new girlfriend, preparing a meal.
+- <span style="background:rgba(240, 200, 0, 0.2)">One witness related that after the separation between Alan and Susann, Susann came home and discovered Alan inside her home with a new girlfriend, preparing a meal. </span>
-- Co-workers of Alan describe him discussing his hatred and hostility constantly, to the point where a supervisor at work told Alan that his continued discussion of his divorce proceedings was disrupting the work environment.
+- <span style="background:rgba(240, 200, 0, 0.2)">Co-workers of Alan describe him discussing his hatred and hostility constantly, to the point where a supervisor at work told Alan that his continued discussion of his divorce proceedings was disrupting the work environment. </span>
 - On the most recent business trip that Alan took to Ireland, from 02/06/2013 thru 02/09/2013, a co-worker described how Alan constantly and bitterly complained about Susann, and turned any conversation back to his issues with her.
 - Alan indicated a fear that Susann would attempt to take the two children back to her native Germany.
-- Alan indicated he would do whatever necessary to keep this move from occurring.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan indicated he would do whatever necessary to keep this move from occurring.</span>

 ### Alan Smith's Third Interview

 - On 2/14/2013, Detective Chissus and I contacted Alan at his apartment.
 He invited us in to speak to us.
 - Alan mentioned he was reluctant to cooperate with us because he believed we were, "Trying to traumatize me."
 - Alan's answers were very direct and non­ emotional regarding Susann and her personal life.
-- Again Alan never asked about his children and only said I took his kids away from him.
-Alan declined to allow us to take photos of him and his injuries.
+-<span style="background:rgba(240, 200, 0, 0.2)"> Again Alan never asked about his children and only said I took his kids away from him.</span> Alan declined to allow us to take photos of him and his injuries.
 - Alan did tell us he stayed 2-3 minutes longer than the other adults at the party at Susann's house on Saturday before leaving.
-- During this 2 3 minutes, Alan said Susann "took him by the hand" and took him into her bedroom to show him new photos of him and the children.
-Alan stated the photos were on a shelf in the room.
+- <span style="background:rgba(240, 200, 0, 0.2)">During this 2 3 minutes, Alan said Susann "took him by the hand" and took him into her bedroom to show him new photos of him and the children.
+Alan stated the photos were on a shelf in the room.</span>
-- During a search of Susann's residence over 2/12/201, through 2/14/2013, Detectives took notes and photographed the contents of Susann's room.
+- <span style="background:rgba(240, 200, 0, 0.2)">During a search of Susann's residence over 2/12/201, through 2/14/2013, Detectives took notes and photographed the contents of Susann's room. </span>
-- No photos of Alan Smith were located on the shelves, walls or anywhere else in that room.
+- <span style="background:rgba(240, 200, 0, 0.2)">No photos of Alan Smith were located on the shelves, walls or anywhere else in that room.</span>

-- During the interview, Alan mentioned that he and Susann communicated through email once a week and through phone calls three times a week on average.
+- <span style="background:rgba(240, 200, 0, 0.2)">During the interview, Alan mentioned that he and Susann communicated through email once a week and through phone calls three times a week on average. </span>
-- The communication was centered on the children's schedules or to speak with the children.
+- <span style="background:rgba(240, 200, 0, 0.2)">The communication was centered on the children's schedules or to speak with the children.</span>

-- Alan's description of Susann's taking him by the hand and taking him to the bedroom was inconsistent with the increasing acrimony of the divorce proceedings and custody issues.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan's description of Susann's taking him by the hand and taking him to the bedroom was inconsistent with the increasing acrimony of the divorce proceedings and custody issues</span>.
-- This acrimony was outlined in the court documents where Alan claimed Susann might be sexually abusing the children, and Alan calling Susann a "monster" after their last court hearing on 01/25/2013.
+- <span style="background:rgba(240, 200, 0, 0.2)">This acrimony was outlined in the court documents where Alan claimed Susann might be sexually abusing the children, and Alan calling Susann a "monster" after their last court hearing on 01/25/2013. </span>
 - Communication between the two was generally relegated to either emails or phone calls.

-- During the interview, Alan became agitated regarding personal questions we were asking about Susann.
+- <span style="background:rgba(240, 200, 0, 0.2)">During the interview, Alan became agitated regarding personal questions we were asking about Susann. </span>
 - He stood up from his chair and while answering the questions in a very direct tone, he continued to stare at me and walked into my personal space.
 - This was very unusual behavior and both Detective Chissus and I felt very uncomfortable.
 - Alan then asked us to leave his residence.

 ### Blood Transfer Experiment

-- On 02/18/2013, Bothell Police Detectives along with Sergeant Christman conducted a blood transfer experiment.
+- <span style="background:rgba(240, 200, 0, 0.2)">On 02/18/2013, Bothell Police Detectives along with Sergeant Christman conducted a blood transfer experiment.</span>
-- Sergeant Chirstman led the experiment and used animal blood to simulate human blood.
+- <span style="background:rgba(240, 200, 0, 0.2)">Sergeant Chirstman led the experiment and used animal blood to simulate human blood.</span>
-- Samples of the same type of Kleenguard Chemical Splash Resistant Coverall suit that were found by detectives in Alan's vehicle during consent to search on 02/12/2013 were obtained from Home Depot and were used for the experiment.
+- <span style="background:rgba(240, 200, 0, 0.2)">Samples of the same type of Kleenguard Chemical Splash Resistant Coverall suit that were found by detectives in Alan's vehicle during consent to search on 02/12/2013 were obtained from Home Depot and were used for the experiment.</span>
-- A fiberglass bath tub similar to the tub at the scene was purchased and set up for the experiment.
+- <span style="background:rgba(240, 200, 0, 0.2)">A fiberglass bath tub similar to the tub at the scene was purchased and set up for the experiment. </span>
-- Animal Blood was applied to test samples of the Kleenguard suit and pressed against the sample bath tub to simulate blood transfer.
+- <span style="background:rgba(240, 200, 0, 0.2)">Animal Blood was applied to test samples of the Kleenguard suit and pressed against the sample bath tub to simulate blood transfer. </span>
-- The experiment results were evaluated and determined to have similar characteristics to that of the blood transfer stains identified on the bath tub in the residence of 216 240th ST SW Bothell.
+- <span style="background:rgba(240, 200, 0, 0.2)">The experiment results were evaluated and determined to have similar characteristics to that of the blood transfer stains identified on the bath tub in the residence of 216 240th ST SW Bothell</span>.

 - Detectives located and confirmed Alan Smith did purchase two Kleenguard coveralls and masking tape at the Home Depot Store on 02/12/2013, at 13:40 hours, as he had stated to detectives.

 ### Smith Child Interview

-- On 02/19/2013, Bothell Police Department Detective Thompson attended a professional child interview with Susann and Alan's 6 year old daughter, N.S.
+- <span style="background:rgba(240, 200, 0, 0.2)">On 02/19/2013, Bothell Police Department Detective Thompson attended a professional child interview with Susann and Alan's 6 year old daughter, N.S.</span>
-- During the interview, when asked about her little brother using a hatchet to chop wood, N.S. asked, "How could a 3 year old even chop wood?"
+- <span style="background:rgba(240, 200, 0, 0.2)">During the interview, when asked about her little brother using a hatchet to chop wood, N.S. asked, "How could a 3 year old even chop wood?" </span>
-- N.S. said that her dad was the only one that chopped wood and he did it outside in the hallway.
+- <span style="background:rgba(240, 200, 0, 0.2)">N.S. said that her dad was the only one that chopped wood and he did it outside in the hallway</span>.

-- N.S. also related in great detail how Alan had cut up apples in the morning on 2/12/2013 and sprinkled cinnamon on them.
+- <span style="background:rgba(240, 200, 0, 0.2)"> N.S. also related in great detail how Alan had cut up apples in the morning on 2/12/2013 and sprinkled cinnamon on them. </span>
-- She was very descriptive with how he cut the apples with a knife, took the seeds out, placed the slices on plates and sprinkled them with cinnamon.
+- <span style="background:rgba(240, 200, 0, 0.2)">She was very descriptive with how he cut the apples with a knife, took the seeds out, placed the slices on plates and sprinkled them with cinnamon.</span>
-- He then brought the plates to them at the dining table and they all ate.
+- <span style="background:rgba(240, 200, 0, 0.2)">He then brought the plates to them at the dining table and they all ate. </span>
-- She did not mention a cut finger or need for band aid.
+- <span style="background:rgba(240, 200, 0, 0.2)">She did not mention a cut finger or need for band aid.</span>

 ### Alan Smith's co-workers statements regarding recent business trip

 - On 02/19/2013 at 1310 hours, Detectives interviewed Colin Warner who works in the same work group with Alan, but he did not socialize with Alan outside of work.
 - On 2/6/2013 Warner met Alan and another coworker, Matthew Pierce, in Ireland on a Boeing business trip.
 - All **three** returned to Seattle together on 2/9/2013 around 1200 hours.
-- Warner _said_ although _it_ was a business trip, he had dinner every night and toured Dublin with Alan.
+- <span style="background:rgba(240, 200, 0, 0.2)">Warner _said_ although _it_ was a business trip, he had dinner every night and toured Dublin with Alan.</span>
 - Warner said Alan was very upset and distraught about his wife winning a recent court ruling regarding their children.
-- He commented, "I want her to know the pain I feet"
+- He commented, "I want her to know the pain I fellow t"
 - Alan felt the court would not listen to him and said he did not know how to show the court that she was not a good mother.
 - Alan implied that his wife was going to get full custody of the children and he thought she would move them to Germany.
 - Alan had mentioned that Susann was mentally abusive to him and used to treat their dog poorly.
-- Alan said she treated the kids like she did the dog.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan said she treated the kids like she did the dog.</span>
 - Warner said that when Alan was present, he would change the topic to his family problems at least 60 to 70% of the time.

-- On a previous business trip to North Carolina about 6 months ago, Alan had also talked about the divorce.
+- <span style="background:rgba(240, 200, 0, 0.2)">On a previous business trip to North Carolina about 6 months ago, Alan had also talked about the divorce. </span>
-- Alan told him how his wife had broken his heart and how he was trying really hard to make it work, but she did not appear to be trying.
+- <span style="background:rgba(240, 200, 0, 0.2)">Alan told him how his wife had broken his heart and how he was trying really hard to make it work, but she did not appear to be trying.</span>

 - On 2/20/2013 at 1540 hours, Detectives interviewed Matthew Pierce, the other co-worker Alan was in Ireland with.
 - In the 2-3 years Pierce has known Alan, the majority of the conversations with Alan were related to the divorce of his wife.